 I'm receiving errors on my Amazon Elastic Compute Cloud (Amazon EC2) instance running Microsoft SQL Server.
 Or, SQL Server is slow causing application logging timeout errors.
-How do I troubleshoot SQL Server issues on my instance?

-The following are common errors that might occur on your SQL Server.
+The following are common errors that might occur on your SQL Server:

 - The SQL Server instance failed over from a primary replica to a secondary.